The page provides links to a number of relevant documentaries.

 Terrorism in Xinjiang

-Two recently released videos on terrorism in Xinjiang, with much material not seen until now.
+A number of recently released videos on terrorism in Xinjiang, with much material not seen until now.
 The first concerns the ‘East Turkistan Islamic Movement’ (ETIM), with close connections to the Washington-funded ‘World Uyghur Congress’ (WUC).

 The second concerns the complex and long-term counter-terrorism work in Xinjiang, which is made even more complex by some ‘Western’ countries supporting such terrorism.